DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

   * [--color](#--color)
   * [--no-color](#--no-color)

 When you execute the `testcafe` command, TestCafe first reads settings from the `.testcaferc.json` [configuration file](configuration-file.md) if this file exists.
 Then it applies settings provided in the command line.
 Command line settings override values from the configuration file in case they differ.
-TestCafe prints a message in the console when this happens.
+TestCafe prints information about every overridden property in the console.

 If the [browsers](configuration-file.md#browsers) and [src](configuration-file.md#src) properties are specified in the configuration file, you can omit any of them, or both, in the command line.